PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2/PostgreSQL-Integration.md

 | port     | Default PostgreSQL port is 5432                                           |

 ➡️ Note:
-  - You must replace 'your_pg_user' and 'your_password' with actual PostgreSQL credentials.
+   - You must replace `your_pg_user` and `your_password` with actual PostgreSQL credentials.
    - To check these credentials in pgAdmin, follow the steps below:
     - In pgAdmin, right-click on the server where your database is located from the left sidebar.
     - Select Properties.
     - A new window will open.
 Switch to the Connection tab to view the connection details.